The name Kingsmile is of Anglo-Saxon

 It is only in the last few hundred

 years that the English language has been standardized.
 For that reason, early Anglo-Saxon

 surnames like Kingsmile are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Kingsmile include: Kingsmill, Kingsmell and others.

 Early Notables of the Kingsmile family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Kingsmile Notables in all our PDF Extended History products and printed products wherever possible.
+at Oxford; Richard Kingsmill (d.
+1677), English Baptist minister and...
+Another 44 words (3 lines of text) are included under the topic Early Kingsmile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmile family to Ireland